 - Add dried fruit if desired and store in an airtight jar

 - **Note** Granola is an easy recipe for substitutions.
-If you don't have cashews, any nut will do, walnuts, pecans.
-Maple syrup in place of the honey.
-Chia or sesame seeds can be subs for the flax seeds.
+If you don't have cashews, any nut will do, like walnuts or pecans.
+Maple syrup can replace the honey.
+Olive oil can be subbed for the coconut oil.
+Chia or sesame seeds can be subbed for the flax seeds.
 Or you can use more oats in place of some of the nuts to make the recipe less expensive.
 Use what you have or make it your own, just keep the proportions of wet to dry the same.